 I stumble out of my bed, dial up the thermostat.
 A couple of clicks, then a brief groan signals the heater’s ignition as I catch a glance of that photo of the three of us, the only one I have up, in the vestibule at St. Francis at her other daughter’s wedding, the promise of that day shining bright behind the stained glass windows.
 There’s nothing shining bright here, now, though.

-The house became kind of a dump, their middle class dreams extinguished by her metastasizing everything, by the end.
+The house is kind of a dump now, their middle class dreams extinguished by her metastasizing everything, by the end.
 Just him and me these past nine years, the house fucking shows it.
-He let it and him and his heart and everything else go to shit—so enjoy our spacious living room, the wall of three beautiful picture windows, through which the most beautiful afternoon sunlight shines upon the years old dog pee stains that litter the old, flat, brown carpet, glossed over now with layers and layers of disinfecting spray foam, long since dried and probably toxic.
+He let it and him and his heart and everything else go to shit—so enjoy our spacious living room, the wall of three beautiful picture windows, through which the most beautiful afternoon sunlight shines on the years old dog pee stains that litter the old, flat, brown carpet, glossed over now with layers and layers of dog pee disinfecting spray foam, long since dried and probably toxic.
 Wallpaper peels off the once lively dining room walls, termites chowing down on the window trim in there now.
 Or, please.
-Just down the back steps, out the kitchen door, and you can view our expansive and yellowed, shit littered back yard, Marty’s long stem roses long since died and gone, replaced with the corpses of pets who, I suspect now, just gave up on living their lives because it was just too fucking depressing, having to be here with us.
+Just down the back steps, out the kitchen door, and you can view our expansive and yellowed, shit littered, back yard, Marty’s roses long stem roses long since died and gone, replaced with the corpses of pets who, I suspect now, just gave up on living their lives because it was just too fucking depressing, having to be here with us.

 There are cool things about this place, too, though.
 We’ve got the most beautiful, big tree in the front yard and a grip of fruit in the back – orange, avocado, and plum; the hardwood floor I know is below the flat, brown, glossed over carpet, and the rough cut stone fireplace, 1950’s style or something, I don’t know for sure.
 But all the stones are different – different textures, different shades of earth, sealed together, rising to meet the dark, red wood of the mantle.
 The same kind of stone trim on the outside of the house, too.
 Or maybe they’re more like rocks, I don’t know.
 The wood on the den wall, paneled in perfect, ridged squares, gone this way and that, intersecting at edges.
 Harry’s toolboxes, out in the garage.
 They’re old school.
 By how much I’m not sure, exactly.
 His and my grandfather’s names engraved on their respective silver plates, fastened to the front – made of heavy oak, maybe?
 The wood of both finished cherry, beaten down a bit by their residence in a series of machine shops, over decades.
 Slim, green, velvet-lined drawers, I’ve always been fascinated with them.
 A frequent offense of mine as a child was playing with Harry’s tools without his permission.
 The magic I’d make if I had this house to myself.
 I tend to daydream about that a lot.
 I’ve got it all mapped out in one of my sketchbooks.
 I don’t know.
 Is it wrong to wish a parent ill will to make your house back into the home you always wished it could be?
 Because it was once.
 Before she got sick and fucking died.